prisonerjohn/seeing-machines/content/en/docs/class-4/intro-to-opencv/index.md

 [OpenCV](https://opencv.org/) is an open-source library for performing computer vision operations.

 * OpenCV was originally released in 2000 and has gone through many updates and revisions since then.
 * The library is cross-platform and available for all major platforms.
-It includes interfaces in C++, Java, and Python.
+It includes interfaces in C++, Python, Java, and JavaScript.
 * OpenCV includes hundreds of algorithms, for performing a variety of tasks like image conversion, object tracking, feature recognition, camera calibration, etc.

 OpenCV uses its own image type, called [`cv::Mat`](https://docs.opencv.org/4.1.1/d3/d63/classcv_1_1Mat.html).
-The word "Mat" is short for [matrix](https://en.wikipedia.org/wiki/Matrix_(mathematics)), which is what we call a multi-dimensional array of values in mathematics. `cv::Mat` is similar to `ofPixels`, as it holds an array of pixel values, but it is also much more powerful as it can perform all types of operations on matrices.
+The word "Mat" is short for [matrix](https://en.wikipedia.org/wiki/Matrix_(mathematics)), which is what we call a multi-dimensional array of values in mathematics.

+`cv::Mat` is similar to `ofPixels`, as it holds an array of pixel values, but it is also much more powerful as it can perform all types of operations on matrices.
 For example, we can add or multiply two `cv::Mat` objects directly, without needing to loop through the pixels one at a time.

 {{< alert context="info" icon="✌️" >}}
 **What does the `::` mean in this context?**